-Food ervice Retail Frozen permarkets Beverages Total (in thousands) Balance at September 26, 2015 \$ 46,832 \$ 3,670 \$ 35,940 \$ 86,442 Balance at September 27, 2014 \$ 46,832 \$ 3,670 \$ 35,940 \$ 86,442
+Food Service Retail Supermarkets Frozen Beverages Total (in thousands) Balance at September 24, 2016 \$ 46,832 \$ 3,670 \$ 35,940 \$ 86,442 Balance at September 26, 2015 \$ 46,832 \$ 3,670 \$ 35,940 \$ 86,442

 The carrying value of goodwill is determined based on the excess of the purchase price of acquisitions over the estimated fair value of tangible and intangible net assets.
-Goodwill is not amortized but is evaluated annually by management for impairment.
-Our impairment analysis for 2015, 2014 and 2013 was based on a combination of the income approach, which estimates the fair value of discounted cash flows, and the market approach, which estimates the fair value based on comparable market prices.
+Goodwill is not amortized but is evaluated annually at year end by management for impairment.
+Our impairment analysis for 2016, 2015 and 2014 was based on a combination of the income approach, which estimates the fair value of discounted cash flows, and the market approach, which estimates the fair value based on comparable market prices.
 Under the income approach the Company used a discounted cash flow which requires Level 3 inputs such as: annual growth rates, discount rates based upon the weighted average cost of capital and terminal values based upon current stock market multiples.
-There were no impairment charges in 2015, 2014 or 2013.
+There were no impairment charges in 2016, 2015 or 2014.